COMMUNITY-BASED RENEWABLE ENERGY

 A Subscriber is a customer (in the service territory of the same electric utility) who agrees to pay a Subscriber Organization for a portion of the output from the Subscriber Organization’s renewable energy project.
 These credits are applied to the Subscriber’s electric utility account to offset a portion of the Subscriber’s electricity bill.

-It is important to note that Subscribers purchase the renewable energy credits from a Subscriber Organization and the electric utility applies those credits to the Subscriber’s electric bill.
+It is important to note that Subscribers purchase renewable energy credits from a Subscriber Organization and the electric utility applies those credits to the Subscriber’s electric bill.

 Hawaii Ocean